-Individuals may request the ATSB to correct personal information held about them that they consider to be inaccurate, out-of-date, incomplete, irrelevant or misleading (APP 13).
+Individuals have the right under APP 13 to request corrections to any of their personal information held by the ATSB that they consider the information is inaccurate, out-of-date, incomplete, irrelevant or misleading.
 This APP also operates alongside the FOI Act under which an individual may make a request to have personal information amended or annotated.

 If an individual considers information held by the ATSB requires correcting, a written request should be sent to the ATSB’s Privacy Officer outlining what aspect of the information needs correction.

 There is no charge associated with making a request or for associating the statement with the personal information and notification of the outcome will be provided within 30 days.
 If the ATSB refuses to correct the information, a written explanation will be provided.
 However, if the individual requests the ATSB to associate with the information a statement that the information is inaccurate, out of date, incomplete, irrelevant or misleading, the ATSB will take reasonable steps in the circumstances to associate the statement which will make it apparent to users of the information.

 If the ATSB has disclosed the information previously to a third party, an individual may request that the third party also be notified of any correction made.
 If it is reasonable and practical to do so the ATSB will notify the third party of the corrections.

 For security reasons, and to protect personal information, applicants may be asked to provide proof of identification.

 To make a request for access to or correction of personal information, a written request should be sent to the ATSB’s Privacy Officer either by email firstname.lastname@example.org or by post to:

 For further information or assistance in relation to access and correction of personal information please contact the ATSB’s Privacy Officer using the contact details provided above.

 The ATSB conducts a Privacy Impact Assessment (PIA) for all high privacy risk projects.
 A project may be a high privacy risk if it has a significant impact on the privacy of individuals.